wind-press/picowind/README.md

 ## Development

-Timberland builds your css and js files using Vite.
+Timberkit builds your css and js files using Vite.
 This allows you to use the latest Javascript and CSS features.

 To get started:
 1. Run `npm run build` to generate assets that can be used in the admin block editor.
 This only needs to be run as often as you want to see updated block previews in the admin.